graphql-java/graphql-java-page/readme.md

 Delete the oldest version by deleting the oldest version's directory inside `versioned_docs` and the corresponding file in `versioned_sidebars`.
 Then delete the oldest version from `versions.json`.

-Finally, change the Maven and Gradle sections in [documentation/getting-started.mdx](/documentation/getting-started.mdx).
+Finally, change the Maven and Gradle sections for the latest docs in [documentation/getting-started.mdx](/documentation/getting-started.mdx) and the `getting-started` file for your newly created version.

 For more, see the [Docusaurus versioning documentation](https://docusaurus.io/docs/versioning).